Ratimon/haskell-abstract-algeba-practice/README.md

 `c ☆ (a □ b) = (c ☆ a) □ (c ☆ b)`

-Note how the first binary operator □ appears in the parenthesis on the left hand, then we apply the second binary operator ☆.
+Note how the first binary operator `□` appears in the parenthesis on the left hand, then we apply the second binary operator `☆`.
 That is what we mean by saying “the second binary operator distrbutes over the first.”
 We do not require `c □ (a ☆ b)` to distribute.

 The following is not necessarily true of a ring:

 `(a □ b) ☆ c = c ☆ (a □ b)`

 20. By a ring’s definition, why is the above statement not always true?
 What assumption is it making about the ring?

+> **Answer**

+The statement `(a □ b) ☆ c = c ☆ (a □ b)` is not always true in a ring because it assumes that the first binary operator `□` is commutative.
+In other words, it assumes that for any elements a and b in the set, the result of applying the operation `□` to a and b is the same as applying it to b and a, i.e., `a □ b = b □ a` .

+In a general ring, the first binary operator `□` does not have to be commutative.
+Rings are defined to be sets with two binary operations, one for addition and one for multiplication (often denoted as + and *).
+While the multiplication operation (*) must satisfy associativity ((a * b) * c = a * (b * c)), it is not required to be commutative.

+If the multiplication operation (*) in a ring is commutative (a * b = b * a for all a and b in the set), then the ring is referred to as a commutative ring.
+In this case, the statement `(a □ b) ☆ c = c ☆ (a □ b)` would indeed hold true because both the addition and multiplication operations are commutative.

+However, the definition of a ring allows for non-commutative multiplication, and in such cases, the statement `(a □ b) ☆ c = c ☆ (a □ b)` may not be true because the order of multiplication matters, and distributivity is defined as shown in your original statement:

+`(a □ b) ☆ c = (a ☆ c) □ (b ☆ c)`

+`c ☆ (a □ b) = (c ☆ a) □ (c ☆ b)`

+So, the assumption about the ring is that the multiplication operation (*) is not necessarily commutative, and distributivity is defined accordingly.